What is the Rayleigh Distribution?

 Variance and Mean (Expected Value) of a Rayleigh Distribution

-Substituting in the Rayleigh probability density function, this becomes:
+Substituting in the Rayleigh probability density function, this becomes the improper integral:

-This Wolfram calculator will solve the integral for you, giving the Rayleigh expected value of σ √(π/2)
+Solving the integral for you gives the Rayleigh expected value of σ √(π/2)

-The variance of a Rayleigh dist is derived in a similar way, giving the variance formula of:
+The variance of a Rayleigh distribution is derived in a similar way, giving the variance formula of:

 Var(x) = σ2((4 – π)/2).